arielherself/espresso/README.md

 ## NATO bolsters its eastern front

-Military chiefs from 30 NATO countries will meet in Tallinn, the Estonian capital, on Friday to discuss the new “strategic concept” agreed at the alliance’s most recent [summit](https://te.arielherself.xyz/europe/2022/06/26/nato-holds-its-most-important-summit-for-decades) in June.
+Military chiefs from 30 NATO countries meet in Tallinn, the Estonian capital, on Friday to discuss the new “strategic concept” agreed at the alliance’s most recent [summit](https://te.arielherself.xyz/europe/2022/06/26/nato-holds-its-most-important-summit-for-decades) in June.
 The aim is to shore up the eastern front and make NATO better able to respond to Russia.
 The alliance has changed since the invasion of Ukraine.
 Not only is it [expanding](https://te.arielherself.xyz/europe/2022/06/28/turkey-lifts-its-block-on-letting-sweden-and-finland-join-nato), but military commanders are writing new regional defence plans as to which national forces would defend which geographic areas in the event of a war.

 Last week Jens Stoltenberg, NATO’s secretary-general, said that the alliance was sending a “message to Moscow about our readiness to…defend every inch of Allied territory.”
 He also called for member states to send more weapons to Ukraine.
 Those are still needed.
 But Ukraine’s stunning [counter-offensive](https://te.arielherself.xyz/europe/2022/09/11/is-russia-on-the-run) has left NATO’s number-one adversary looking weakened.
 A renewed air of confidence may prevail in Tallinn.